shapeoko/Docs/content/wiring_3.md

 ####Routing Wires

 After the wires are pulled through the braiding, continue pulling until both wires are tight.
-They will be uneven lengths (because the z-axis is further away!).
+They will be uneven lengths (because the Z-axis is further away!).

 ![rear view pulled through](wiring/43-so_wiring-042.jpg)